dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 - it's a more montone version, as if the joy of life and the unpredictability of life has been removed
 - Wouldn't it be nice is a very old song, which kind of makes us very nostalgic, in a way that oh my god, back then we life was good
 - Wouldn't it be nice is a lot about a possible future, about surprises, about what good things could happen, whereas no surprises is about our loss of our humanity
+- It's interesting the contrast of band's name: beach boys versus radiohead, and wouldn't it be nice vs no surprises, it's all a reference between the contrast between rationality and humanity
+- For me this song feels a bit like what happens after paranoid android, because in paranoid android there is a revolt, a rebellion, but here they have already given up

 ### Lyrics